k-barton/komodor/README.md

 **Known issues:**

-* Output from R is displayed in the command output pane only at the end of operation (dynamic output may be introduced in future version)
+* Output from R is displayed in the command output pane only at the end of operation (dynamic command output will be introduced in version 0.3)
 * Calculation can be interrupted only in R window (Ctrl+C in R terminal, Escape key in RGui)
 * Executing Rgui's command “Stop all computations” will also stop R's socket server and hence break the connection with Komodo.
-It may also cause R crash (happens sometimes on Windows).
+It may also cause R crash (it happens sometimes on Windows).
 * On Linux, Tk-Gui sometimes does not close properly.
 It is recommended not to use it with Komodo.
-* Problems with connection with Komodo server in R may cause R not exit properly and need to kill the R process (happens very rarely though - Windows only?).
+* Problems with connection with Komodo server in R may cause R not exit properly and need to kill the R process (it happens very rarely though - perhaps a Windows-specific problem).
+* If something went wrong and Komodo shows R is running when it is not, run “R: check connection” macro in “R Tools” toolbox.
-* Connection timeout on longer operations: a prompt is shown as if the calculation in R has finished and no output will be shown.
-There does not seem to be a way to set socket timeout in Tcl.
+* Connection timeout on longer operations: a prompt is shown as if the calculation in R has finished and no output is shown.
+There does not seem to be a way to set socket timeout in Tcl. (no longer in version 0.3)
-* R object browser has to be refreshed manually (click sidebar's refresh button) This is for performance, yet it may become an option in future version.
+* R object browser has to be refreshed manually (click sidebar's refresh button) Automatic refreshing will be an option in future version.
 * Syntax highlighting: when R is a sub-language (in Rd or Rmarkdown files), the colouring dissappears occassionally.
-This seems to be related to brace counting in UDL (`spush_check`/`spop_check`, possibly a bug in Komodo).
+There is also some flickering inside Roxygen comments.
+This seems to be related to brace counting in UDL (bug in Komodo?).

 **[Hacks for classic Windows styling in Komodo Edit](improveKo9.md)**